-Without modifying our opinion, we draw attention to the consolidated statement of comprehensive income which indicates that the Group incurred an after tax profit of \$145,534 (which includes impairment reversals of \$809,826) for the year ended 30 June 2019, and the consolidated statement of cash flows which shows net cash outflow from operating activities of \$390,903.
-These conditions, along with other matters as set forth in Note 1, indicate the existence of a material uncertainty that may cast significant doubt about the Group's ability to continue as a going concern and therefore, the company may be unable to realise its assets and discharge its liabilities in the normal course of business and at the amounts stated in the consolidated financial report.
+Without modifying our opinion, we draw attention to the consolidated statement of profit or loss and other comprehensive income which indicates that the Group incurred an after tax loss of \$137,756 (including impairment reversals of \$451,939) for the year ended 30 June 2020, and the consolidated statement of cash flows which shows net cash outflow from operating activities of \$342,605.
+These conditions, along with other matters as set forth in Note 1, indicate the existence of a material uncertainty that may cast significant doubt about the Group's ability to continue as a going concern and therefore, the Group may be unable to realise its assets and discharge its liabilities in the normal course of business and at the amounts stated in the consolidated financial report.